vladtrebukhov/foodtruckrest/README.md

 The tradeoff here is made with the space complexity; we must store two Map objects for each city, using more space than a solution which avoids preprocessing of data and simply calculates the proper response on search query.
 This kind of solution would save space, but would take much longer.

+Estimation For Large Dataset:

+25kb/entry * 10,000,000 Food Trucks * 100 cities * 2 Maps = ~50TB data to store

 ***Given more time/Done differently***:
 1. Error handling/validation of inputs
 2. Refactoring and adding proper responses (not undefined/empty objects)
 3. Wrapper class for entry point at ApiGateway
 4. I don't work in node and never used express, so learn more about these tools.
 5. More robust unit testing each method.
-I am used to testing with Jasmine pre-configured in Angular, for some reason the foodTruckService methods are not recognized in the `spec` file causing all tests to fail.
+I am used to testing with Jasmine pre-configured in Angular, could not figure out proper boilerplate that is already configured with the Angular CLI.
+FoodTruckService methods are not recognized in the `spec` file causing tests to not run.
+Logic should still be sound however.
 6. Unit test API gateway.